 The two merit review criteria are listed below.
-Both criteria are to be given full consideration during the review and decisionmaking processes; each criterion is necessary but neither, by itself, is sufficient.
+Both criteria are to be given full consideration during the review and decision-making processes; each criterion is necessary but neither, by itself, is sufficient.
 Therefore, proposers must fully address both criteria.
-(GPG Chapter II.C.2.d.i. contains additional information for use by proposers in development of the Project Description section of the proposal.)
-Reviewers are strongly encouraged to review the criteria, including GPG Chapter II.C.2.d.i., prior to the review of a proposal.
+(PAPPG Chapter II.C.2.d(i). contains additional information for use by proposers in development of the Project Description section of the proposal).
+Reviewers are strongly encouraged to review the criteria, including PAPPG Chapter II.C.2.d(i), prior to the review of a proposal.

-When evaluating NSF proposals, reviewers will be asked to consider what the proposers want to do, why they want to do it, how they plan to do it, how they succeed, and what benefits could accrue if the project is successful.
+When evaluating NSF proposals, reviewers will be asked to consider what the proposers want to do, why they want to do it, how they plan to do it, how they will know if they succeed, and what benefits could accrue if the project is successful.
 These issues apply both to the technical aspects of the proposal and the way in which the project may make broader contributions.
 To that end, reviewers will be asked to evaluate all proposals against two criteria: